MichielStock/STMOZOO/README.md

 ![Gradient_vs_sampling.png](https://github.com/HeesooSong/STMOZOO/blob/master/notebook/Figures/Gradient_vs_sampling.png?raw=true)

+According to the original paper (https://arxiv.org/abs/2005.05955),there are some **advantages** in using RSO over using backpropagation with SGD.
+- RSO gives very close classification accuracy to SGD in a very few rounds of updates.
+- RSO requires fewer weight updates compared to SGD to find good minimizers for deep neural networks.
+- RSO can make aggressive weight updates in each step as there is no concept of learning rate.
+- The weight update step for individual layers is not coupled with the magnitude of the loss.
+- As a new optimization method in training deep neural networks, RSO potentially lead to a different class of training architectures.

+However, RSO also has a **drawback** in terms of computational cost.
+Since it requires updates which are proportional to the number of network parameters, it can be very computationally expensive.
+The author of the paper however suggests that this issue can be solved and could be a viable alternative to back-propagation if the number of trainable parameters are reduced drastically.

-The original paper (https://arxiv.org/abs/2005.05955) showed that sampling method could be compatible to the traditional back-propagation method (e.g. SGD) which gives very close classification accuracy in a very few rounds of updates.
-In this project, I tried to reproduce RSO function from the paper with simpler convolutional neural network (1 convolutional layer) and compared its classification accuracy to backpropagation method.
+In this project, I tried to reproduce the RSO function from the paper with simpler convolutional neural network (1 convolutional layer) and compared its classification accuracy to a backpropagation method (SGD).
+In addition explored how the RSO algorithm performs in different models and batch sizes.

 **!!IMPORTANT!!**\
 Before you open and run the notebook, install MLDatasets.jl package so that you can access to MNIST dataset: